-Remedial Works and Follow-up Actions Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status Centralised Air Pollution Unit (CAPCS) To address the exceedances for Total Odour (ou/Nm) recorded in January 2024 and February 2024, the Contractor has ordered a new H2S / ORP sensor to replace the faulty one and will be installed as soon as practicable.
-The ventilation pipes in wet sieve drums and reject skips will be cleaned in order to remove clogs and increase the air flow rate.
-The installation of the new H2S /ORP sensor will be completed as soon as practicable (b).
-The cleaning of ventilation pumps will be conducted in April 2024.
-Cogeneration Unit 1 (CHP 1) To address the ongoing NOx exceedances recorded from October 2023 - March 2024, the Contractor has ordered 3 new cylinder heads from the supplier to replace the old ones and improve performance.
-To address the SO2 exceedances recorded from October 2023 - March 2024, a quality assurance level 2 test (QAL2) was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Monitoring Location Measures/ Actions to Address any Exceedances Implementation Timeline & Status Centralised Air Pollution Unit (CAPCS) To address the exceedances for Total Odour (ou/Nm) recorded in January 2024 - February 2024 and August 2024, the Contractor ordered a new H2S / ORP sensor to replace the faulty one which was installed on 23 May 2024.
+The cleaning of the ventilation pumps was conducted in April 2024. • All measures have been implemented (a) .
+Cogeneration Unit 1 (CHP 1) To address the ongoing NOx exceedances recorded from October 2023 - August 2024, the Contractor ordered 3 new cylinder heads from the supplier to replace the old ones and improve performance which were installed in May 2024.
+To address the SO2 exceedances recorded from October 2023 - June 2024 and August 2024, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
 Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
-To address the HCl exceedances recorded from October 2023 - March 2024, the Contractor shall implement fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake &amp; exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit.
-A CHP expert from Europe will visit the ORRC1 facility to review the performance of the CHPs.
-The Contractor will receive additional advanced training from the manufacturer for the operation and maintenance of the equipment.
-The new cylinder heads will arrive and be installed by May 2024.
-The updated QAL2 correction factor for SO2 will be implemented as soon as practicable (b); the MT and IEC have no objections, and the Contractor has informed EPD of this scheduled implementation.
-The fine-tuning measures will be implemented by May 2024.
-The CHP expert will visit in May 2024.
+After review by MT and IEC, the correction factor was implemented in May 2024.
+To address the HCl exceedances recorded from October 2023 - April 2024 and July 2024, the Contractor implemented in May 2024 fine tuning measures such as reviewing the ignition temperature curve, spark plug condition check and adjusting the intake &amp; exhaust valves on the cylinder to reduce the fluctuations in HCl emissions and keep within the permissible limit.
+The new cylinder heads were installed in May 2024, and further works are ongoing.
+The updated SO2 correction factor was implemented on 17 May 2024.
+The fine-tuning measures were implemented during May 2024.
+The CHP expert visited in from 20-24 May 2024 and report submitted in June 2024; Contractor began reviewing the report in July 2024.
+A further tuning was carried out for the CHP on 12 August 2024.
 The Contractor will receive additional training in December 2024.